 TPump encountered a duplicate row error, causing Teradata to insert the initial record solely while discarding the duplicates.

 2817: Activity count greater than one for TPump UPDATE/DELETE.

 TPump encounters this error when it attempts to UPDATE or DELETE additional rows.

 2818: Activity count zero for TPump UPDATE or DELETE.

-This error shows that the UPDATE or DELETE did not occur.
+This indicates that the UPDATE or DELETE operation failed.

-TPump is fully restartable as long as the log table and error tables are not dropped.
+TPump can be restarted completely, provided the log and error tables have not been dropped.